WEEK 20 DEVELOPMENT

 But you may still need a bit of patience to be able to detect the movements.
 At the beginning, you will probably feel nothing more than a gentle twitching or jerking.
 The kicks against the belly become more pronounced from the 25th week onwards.
 And it will be several weeks before the father-to-be can also experience this great moment.

 Your child is growing increasingly fast, especially when it comes to brain development, which is quite accelerated right now.
-Her body has really grown which makes her head seems less big now.
+If your child is a girl, her body has really grown which makes her head seems less big now.
 If your child is a girl, her ovaries are equipped with enough primitive cells to produce 7 million eggs!
-But from this stage of development on, that number will start to reduce, plateauing off at around 2 million at birth.
-By this week, you can actually see her eyebrows and any hair she has on her head.
+But from this stage of development, that number will start to reduce, plateauing off at around 2 million at birth.
+By this week, you can actually see her eyebrows and any hair on her hair follicles.

 Here’s where you’ll find everything you need to make the best of those first 1,000 days of parenthood… TOGETHER.